317: No Such Thing As Panic Buying Frankincense

 I didn't find the death certificates, but there were certainly journalists who said that they'd been killing people.

-And socks advertised themselves for decades afterwards as special, wow, new non-poisonous socks.
+infections clammy on the body.
+And socks advertised themselves for decades afterwards as special, wow, new non-poisonous socks, they won't kill you.

 Yeah, there are Victorian ads.